ir-anthology/acl-anthology/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: File a bug report with the Anthology
+about: File a bug report with the IR Anthology
 title: Bug report
 labels: bug
 ---